vsbron/nextJs2024-portfolio/README.md

 - Hero section with animated header;
 - About section featuring Bento Grid with some info about the developer;
 - Recent projects section with the list of completed apps;
+- Testimonials section with reviews from the clients;

 ## Details